pollabd/apointo/README.md

 ## Stopping the Project

-To stop the running containers, press `Ctrl + C` in the terminal where the containers are running, or run:
+To stop the running containers, use:

 ```bash
 docker-compose down